dam5s/ninja-pang/README.md

 lime setup android
 ```

-download android sdk (should be version 22), do not download the rest.
+Download Android SDK (should be version 22, newer version will not work), do not download the rest.
-download android ndk r15c (r16 does NOT work).
+Download Android NDK r15c (r16 does NOT work).

 ```
 lime build android -DPLATFORM=android-26
 ```

-Platform 27 will not work.
+Platform 27 will not work, it uses Clang instead of GCC.